BrucePerens/rigcontrol/README.md

 around $14.
 [Search for sales on AliExpress](https://www.aliexpress.com/premium/ESP32%25252dAudio%25252dKit.html).

-The software is currently in "Hello World" stage: it can configure its WiFi, set the time from SNTP, start a web server, and access the public Internet.
+The software is currently in "Hello World" stage:
-Some debugging and maintenance commands are implemented on the USB serial console.
 No ham radio control is implemented yet.
+The utility internet functions are mostly done.
+It can make itself accessible on the public internet, even if the operator is net-naive.
+It sets its clock and approximate location from outside servers.

 Without any additional hardware, K6BP RigControl can connect to any transceiver that implements *CAT* or *CI-V* using 5V or 3.3V